Generalized automorphic sheaves and the proportionality principle of Hirzebruch-Mumford

 \begin{PAR} For each pure (or mixed) rational Shimura datum $\nSD=(\nP_{\nSD}, \nX_{\nSD}, \nh_{\nSD})$ in the sense of \cite[2.2.3]{Hor14}\footnote{where the integrality property has to be ignored.} or \cite[2.1]{Pink}, and for each sufficiently small compact open subgroup $K \subset \nP_{\nSD}(\Af)$ there is an associated Shimura variety $\nSh({}^K \nSD)$ which is a smooth quasi-projective variety defined over the reflex field $E(\nSD)$.

-Furthermore for each smooth $K$-admissible rational polyhedral cone decomposition $\nRPCD$ for $\nSD$ (cf.\@ \cite[2.2.23]{Hor14}) there is a (partial) toroidal compactification $\nSh({}^K_\nRPCD \nSD)$ which contains $\nSh({}^K \nSD)$ as an open subvariety whose complement is a divisor with strict normal crossings.
-This and the following is a summary of \cite[Main Theorem~2.5.9]{Hor14}).
+Furthermore, for each smooth $K$-admissible rational polyhedral cone decomposition $\nRPCD$ for $\nSD$ (cf.\@ \cite[2.2.23]{Hor14}) there is a (partial) toroidal compactification $\nSh({}^K_\nRPCD \nSD)$ which contains $\nSh({}^K \nSD)$ as an open subvariety whose complement is a divisor with strict normal crossings, if $K$ is sufficiently small.
+This and the following is a summary of \cite[Main Theorem~2.5.9]{Hor14}.
 If $\nRPCD$ is chosen (and this is always possible) to be projective and complete then $\nSh({}^K_\nRPCD \nSD)$ is a smooth projective variety defined over the reflex field $E(\nSD)$.
 This situation thus gives rise to a stratification of $\nSh({}^K_\nRPCD \nSD)$ as considered in \ref{TCSTRAT}.
-Each stratum corresponds furthermore to a rational polyhedral cone in $\Delta$.
-For each stratum $Y$ in this stratification there is a mixed Shimura datum $\nSDB_Y=(\nP_{\nSDB_Y}, \nX_{\nSDB_Y}, \nh_{\nSDB_Y})$ such that $\nP_{\nSDB_Y}$ is a subgroup of $\nP_\nSD$ (actually this is a certain normal subgroup of the $\Q$-parabolic of $\nP_\nSD$ describing the corresponding boundary component in the Baily-Borel compactification). $\nSDB_Y$ is determined only up to conjugation.
-Furthermore, $\nRPCD$ restricts to a rational polyhedral cone decomposition $\nRPCD_Y$ for $\nSDB_Y$.
-The partial toroidal compactification of the mixed Shimura variety $\nSh({}^{K_Y}_{\nRPCD_Y} \nSDB_Y)$ has a matching stratum $\widetilde{Y}$ and there is an isomorphism of formal schemes (assuming that $K$ is small enough)
+Each stratum corresponds furthermore to an orbit of rational polyhedral cones in $\Delta$.
+For each stratum $Y$ in this stratification there is a mixed Shimura datum $\nSDi=(\nP_{\nSDi}, \nX_{\nSDi}, \nh_{\nSDi})$ such that $\nP_{\nSDi}$ is a subgroup of $\nP_\nSD$ (if $\nSD$ is pure, this is a certain normal subgroup of the $\Q$-parabolic of $\nP_\nSD$ describing the corresponding boundary component in the Baily-Borel compactification).
+The boundary component $\nSDi$ is determined only up to conjugation.
+Furthermore, $\nRPCD$ restricts to a rational polyhedral cone decomposition $\nRPCD_Y$ for $\nSDi$.
+The partial toroidal compactification of the mixed Shimura variety $\nSh({}^{K_Y}_{\nRPCD_Y} \nSDi)$ has a matching stratum $\widetilde{Y}$ and there is an isomorphism of formal schemes (assuming that $K$ is small enough)